 When first starting out with CRO it can be quite a daunting task to figure out what exactly you should test.
 While you might be able to guess at certain aspects of the site that could use improvements and you might be right occasionally it’s best to use tools that help you address these issues.

-With the data from these tools you can start coming up with various ways in which to improve your website and correct the issues that are present.
-For instance if you are trying to drive traffic to you request-a-quote page and that area of your site is cold then you know you need to reposition the link in a more active area of the site.
+With the data from these tools, you can start coming up with various ways in which to improve your website and correct the issues that are present.
+For instance, if you are trying to drive traffic to your request-a-quote page and that area of your site is cold, then you know you need to reposition the link in a more active area of the site.

 Test for Significance